 May: International Brotherhood of Teamsters convention elects James R. Hoffa president by overwhelming vote.

-Twenty-two general organizers are on International Brotherhood of Teamsters payroll.
+Twenty-two general organizers are on the International Brotherhood of Teamsters payroll.

-First area-wide bakery contract won in New England.
+First area-wide bakery contract is won in New England.

 March: DRIVE launched at rallies in several locations across the US.

-IBT Executive Board endorse neither Kennedy nor Nixon.
+IBT Executive Board endorses neither Kennedy nor Nixon.

-Attorney Robert F. Kennedy launches Justice Department campaign against organized crime with James R. Hoffa a specific target (“Get Hoffa”).
+Attorney Robert F. Kennedy launches a Justice Department campaign against organized crime with James R. Hoffa as a specific target (“Get Hoffa”).

-July: 18th IBT convention held in Miami, James R. Hoffa reelected president.
+July: 18th IBT convention held in Miami; James R. Hoffa is reelected president.

-September: DRIVE launches major membership campaign.
-JRH meets with Bakery and Confectionery Executive Board to discuss merger.
+September: DRIVE launches a major membership campaign.
+Hoffa meets with the Bakery and Confectionery Executive Board to discuss merger.

 DRIVE sets up Women’s Auxiliaries in 16 states.